 Trend assumptions used for rate development are assessed annually and as additional/improved reporting becomes available, we will incorporate into rate development as appropriate.
-Based upon recent experience trending up (mitigating historic gains), we are not proposing an update to the valuation healthcare cost trend assumption.
+Based upon recent experience trending up, particularly for prescription drugs, the Board has approved our recommendation to update to the valuation healthcare cost trend assumption.

-- 7. Develop separate administration costs no adjustments were made for internal administrative costs.
-Third party retiree plan administration fees for fiscal 2017 are based upon rates in effect at the midpoint of the year, January 2017, based upon negotiations with Aetna as communicated by the State.
-Medical fees increased 1.4% and pharmacy admin was reduced to \$0.
-We included a small fee for estimated fees that occur on a per occurrence basis (i.e. prior authorization, retiree direct bill).
-We also include PCORI fees under the Affordable Care Act.
-We estimated the 2017 rates based upon the 2016 rate of \$2.26 per member per year increased by 4%.
-The annual per participant per year administrative cost rate for medical and prescription benefits (including PCORI) is \$206.88. - 8.
+- 6. Develop separate administration costs no adjustments were made for internal administrative costs.
+Third party retiree plan administration fees for FY18 are based upon rates in effect at the midpoint of the year, January 2018, as communicated by the State.
+We also ensured that these rates were consistent with the calculation of the 2018 budget and retiree contribution rates calculated by Segal.
+Included in the administration costs are medical and prescription fees of \$28.25 (\$27.70 for medical and \$0.55 for Rx check) PEPM, \$4.60 PPPM for retiree direct billing, \$0.71 PEPM for the Gaps in Care program (applicable to early retirees only) and a share of the HDMS fee for data analytics.
+The annual per participant per year administrative cost rate for medical and prescription benefits is \$236. - 7.
 Healthcare Reform legislation passed on March 23, 2010 included several provisions with potential implications for the State of Alaska Retiree Health Plan liability.
-Conduent evaluated the impact of the following provisions; however, none of the impacts have been included in the valuation results. - Because the State plan is retiree-only, and was in effect at the time the legislation was enacted, not all provisions of the health reform legislation apply to the State plan.
+Conduent HR Consulting evaluated the impact of the following provisions; however, none of the impacts have been included in the valuation results except for the excise tax described below. - Because the State plan is retiree-only, and was in effect at the time the legislation was enacted, not all provisions of the health reform legislation apply to the State plan.
 Unlimited lifetime benefits and dependent coverage to age 26 are two of these provisions.
-We reviewed the impact of including these provisions, but there was no decision made to adopt them, and no requirement to do so. - As Transitional Reinsurance fees are only in effect until 2016, we excluded these for valuation purposes. - The Plan will be subject to the high cost plan excise tax (Cadillac tax); however, the impact is not expected to significantly impact the OPEB liability.
-Based upon guidance available at the valuation date, Conduent estimated the tax based upon a blended test of pre and post Medicare projected costs and enrollment projections.
+We reviewed the impact of including these provisions, but there was no decision made to adopt them, and no requirement to do so. - Because Transitional Reinsurance fees are only in effect until 2016, we excluded these for valuation purposes. - The Plan will be subject to the high cost plan excise tax (Cadillac tax).
+Based upon guidance available at the valuation date, Conduent HR Consulting estimated the tax based upon a blended test of pre and post-Medicare projected costs and enrollment projections. - A blended test compares a weighted average per capita cost (based upon proportions of pre/post Medicare eligible enrollments) to the tax cost thresholds in each projection year.
+Projected enrollment was based upon the enrollment data provided by Aetna, and valuation headcount projections for future years. - We included administrative fees and applied Retiree Drug Subsidy reimbursements to the Medicare rates. - We assumed claim costs would increase according to valuation trend assumptions from the June 30, 2017 valuation, and that the tax cost thresholds would increase at 2.82% (the CPI assumption of 3.12% less 0.30% to estimate the impact of using the chained CPI as required by the Tax Cut and Jobs Act passed in December 2017).
+The first year increased at 3.82% to reflect the additional 1.0% over inflation assumption.